microsoft/terminal/doc/specs/drafts/#997 Non-Terminal-Panes.md

 ### Performance, Power, and Efficiency

+decide to host a WebView in a pane, then it surely could impact these measures.
 I don't believe this will have a noticable impact _on its own_.
-Should the user decide to host a WebView in a pane, then it surely could impact these measuress.
-However, I leave that discussion to the implementation of the actual alternative pane content itself.
+Should the user However, I leave that discussion to the implementation of the actual alternative pane content itself.